svenhegewald/svenhegewald.github.io/_pages/about.md

 I am a postdoctoral researcher in political science at ETH Zurich.

-In my research, I draw on insights from social psychology, sociology, and geography to study territorial divisions in European politics.
+In my research, I draw on insights from social psychology, geography, and political science to study territorial divisions in European politics.
 I focus in particular on the urban–rural divide in political behavior and the crisis of trust in places left behind.

 My work has been published in the *European Journal of Political Research*, the *European Political Science Review*, *European Union Politics*, the *Journal of Elections, Public Opinion and Parties*, and the *Journal of European Public Policy*.